Building a climate-resilient business

 Taking an active approach to tackling climate change isn’t new at BAT.
 We’ve been focusing on addressing our environmental impacts and preparing our business for the risks ahead for over 20 years.
 And we set our first long-term targets to reduce carbon emissions in 2007.
 Yet with the planet in the grip of a climate emergency, we are making a step change in our ambition and accelerating the pace of progress.

 In 2020, we set a bold ambition: to be a carbon neutral business by 2030.
 This is supported by a range of operational targets, including aiming for 100% of electricity in our operations to be from renewable sources by 2030.
-In 2020 alone, we achieved a 30.9% reduction in carbon emissions from our operations, contributing to a 37.4% reduction against a 2017 baseline.
+In 2021, we increased the proportion of our total energy coming from renewable sources – which now stands at 28.6%.
+This includes 64% of total electricity purchased at operations sites from renewable sources.
+Together, these measures led to a 42.7% reduction in 2021 (from our 2017 baseline) of CO2e emissions from our operations sites.

 We also recognise the importance of looking beyond the operations we directly control – especially considering that supply chain carbon emissions represent around 90% of the Group’s total carbon footprint.
 So, in 2021, we pushed ourselves further with an even more ambitious target: to be carbon neutral across our value chain by 2050.